You want smart political talk without the meltdowns?

 And that's the question you should be asking.

-I'm gonna pay more.
+I'm going to pay more.

-But the overall, overall benefit of middle class tax cuts, corporate tax cuts, repatriation and energy, the energy independence policies that the president's taken, coupled with the confidence that already exists in large part because he got rid of all this burdensome regulation, it's worth it.
+But the overall overall benefit of middle-class tax cuts, corporate tax cuts, repatriation and energy, the energy independence policies that the president's taken, coupled with the confidence that already exists in large part because he got rid of all this burdensome regulation, it's worth it.

 Because I still relate to, you know, I said this to the guy in the New York Times piece.